tolgee/documentation/blog/2023-04-24-naming-translation-keys.md

 ### Clarity

 Translation keys are labels that help you identify specific phrases or sentences in your code that need to be translated into different languages.
-When you give your keys clear and descriptive names, it becomes **clearer** for developers, translators, and other stakeholders to understand **what the keys represent**.
+When you give your keys clear and descriptive names, it becomes **more apparent** for developers, translators, and other stakeholders to understand **what the keys represent**.

 ### Efficiency